knative-extensions/eventing-kafka/test/README.md

 For local development / maintenance of the tests however, it is convenient to be able to run them in various manners which are described here.

->Note - The eventing-kafka project currently has a dependency on the librdkafka C library which
->requires it to be built in a Docker Container matching the target environment.
-Therefore, when
->developing locally (on MacOS for instance) you will need to use the [local-dev.sh](../hack/local-dev.sh)
->hack script to start a compliant Docker container / shell when running these commands.

 ### Pre-Submit Script